Methodology Americas | World’s Best Cities

 America’s Best Cities Methodology

-How we ranked America’s Best Cities in 2024
+How we ranked America’s Best Cities for 2025

-Based on our ongoing analysis, these factors are an eclectic mix that ranges from the number of Fortune 500 companies and ease of airport connectivity to the number of nightlife and outdoor recreation experiences and the volume of check-ins on Facebook and mentions on Instagram.
-These factors can change and evolve over time, and so we have continually updated our methodology to reflect these shifts.
-Case in point: we have added factors like Average Rent and Cost of Living to this year’s index and removed inputs like Weather and Safety to more accurately represent the latest verified drivers of talent, investment and tourism to a city.
+Based on our ongoing analysis, these factors are an eclectic mix that ranges from the number of large companies and ease of airport connectivity to the number of nightlife and outdoor recreation experiences and the volume of check-ins on Facebook and mentions on Instagram.
+Since these factors can change and evolve over time, we’re continually updating our methodology to reflect these shifts.
+Case in point: we’ve included factors like “Price-to-Income Ratio” (to track affordability) and Healthcare System Index (to measure a city’s concern for the well-being of residents) in this year’s America’s Best Cities index.

-This year, we’ve regrouped our previous six categories (Place, Promotion, Product, Programming, People and Prosperity) into three larger pillars that we utilize in our work with clients—Livability, Lovability and Prosperity—to define each city’s relative Place PowerTM Score.
-As part of our new partnership with Ipsos (see page 2 of the 2024 America’s Best Cities report) we combined the performance data of the subcategories that comprise our overall Livability, Lovability and Prosperity indices with perception data reflecting the opinions of 2,000 U.S. adults on three distinct questions:
+As part of our new partnership with Ipsos (see page 4), we combined the performance data of the subcategories that comprise our overall Livability, Lovability and Prosperity indices with perception data reflecting the opinions and preferences of 2,003 respondents across the United States.

-By utilizing an open-ended question methodology, we ensure that we are comprehensive in capturing the destinations that are top-of-mind to survey participants and that respondents are not limited to a predetermined list of cities that we present.
+This open-ended question methodology enabled us to capture the destinations that are top of mind to survey participants, rather than restricting them to a predetermined list of cities.
 The responses to these questions were aggregated and coded to benchmark the perception equivalent of our performance results, creating a true balance across our three overall indices of Lovability, Livability and Prosperity.

 Livability